dare-centre/llara-soil-moisture/poster/MODSIM2023_poster.md

 | $\beta_{r0} + SM_{t-1} \beta_{r1}$ | $0.58 \space (\pm 0.11)$ | 32 | 25 | 4 |

 The model adequately reproduces the observations with a mean Brier Skill Score (against a baseline of persistence) of 0.58 across the gauges (Table 1).
-The inclusion improvement of the model when including an interaction of $SM_{t-1}$ in the rainfall effect ($\beta_R$) shows the importance of antecendent soil moisture conditions in modelling change.
+The improvement of the model when including an interaction of $SM_{t-1}$ in the rainfall effect ($\beta_R$) shows the importance of antecendent soil moisture conditions in modelling change.

 <!-- End main column 1 -->
 </div>